GatoGraphQL/GatoGraphQL/README.md

 - pop-examplemodules

 The first 6 plugins are needed to produce the PoP API, and the 7th plugin (pop-examplemodules) provides basic implementations of modules for all supported hierarchies (home, author, single, tag, page and 404).

+> Note: this way to install PoP is temporary.
+We are currently introducing Composer to the codebase, which will provide a more convenient way to install PoP.
+It should be ready sometime in March 2019.

 That's it.
 You can then access PoP's API by adding parameter `output=json` to any URL on the site: https://yoursite.com/?output=json.